121212

 we went back in to the living room after. i felt a little sheepish.
 Artie didnt pay me any more mind. his brain was off to the races. at one point he stood up—like someone might stand to tell a good joke at a party:

-“i went into a hardware store. i walked up the aisle, and i walked down the aisle. i walked on out of there. a man said, ‘who?’ i said, ‘what?’ he said, ‘i saw Santa Claus!’” and the rapture of laughter broke out Arties face.
+i walked on out of there. a man said, ‘who?’ i said, ‘what?’ he said, ‘i saw

 he nodded his head at us, big smiles, quite satisfied, then he sat back down, chuckling to himself.